CHOP-FM

 CHOP-FM is a high school radio station that operates at 102.7 FM in Newmarket, Ontario, Canada.

 Owned by Pickering College, the station began broadcasting on September 28, 2007, after it was given approval by the Canadian Radio-television and Telecommunications Commission (CRTC) on February 1, 2007.
-The station was modelled after another high school radio station in the province called CKVI-FM located in Kingston, Ontario.
+The station was modelled after another high school radio station in the province called CKVI-FM located in Kingston.